 V.B.
 Other Factors and Considerations

+In making the final selections, EPA’s Headquarters Selection Official intends to select a minimum of 3 quality applications per EPA region.

-In making the final selections from among the most highly ranked applicants on each of the lists discussed in Section V.C., EPA’s Headquarters Selection Official may consider the factors below as appropriate.
+Additionally, in making the final selections from among the most highly ranked applicants on each of the lists discussed in Section V.C., EPA’s Headquarters Selection Official may consider the factors below as appropriate.
 Applicants should provide a summary in the Narrative on the applicable other factors and note the corresponding page number in the Narrative Information Sheet.
 Other factors include:

-whether the community population is 10,000 or less;
+whether the community population is 15,000 or less;